 Discussing Your Exam Results

 Your dentist will do everything possible to try and help you keep you own teeth and may recommend certain corrective procedures, depending on what he or she finds.
-These may include crowns, bridges, dental bonding, fillings, implants, veneers, or root canal treatment.
+These may include crowns, bridges, dental bonding, dental fillings, implants, veneers, or root canal treatment.
 Your dentist can even help you with TMJ and Bruxism if you clench or grind your teeth.
 Depending on the procedure required, you may need to schedule a follow-up dental appointment.

 Follow-up Dental Appointments

 After your dental exam you will again see our receptionist.
 Depending on what your dentist recommends for follow-up treatment, our receptionist will help you schedule a time that is convenient for your follow-up appointment.
 They will also be able to address any additional questions you may have.
 For most dental patients, follow-up appointments may only involve regularly scheduled dental checkups and cleanings.

 About Country Dental

 With a Country Dental clinic now in Cambridge, in Toronto, and in Fergus, we are here to serve you whenever you need dental care.
 We even offer 24-hour emergency dental services and our Country Dental clinics are open 7 days a week.
 We offer family dental services plus dental financing through PayBright.
 We also have a Pediatric Dentist on staff.